mberkay0/automated-labelme/README.md

 python -m venv env
 # then activate virtual env.
 pip install -e labelme
-# then use from command line write labelme
+# then use from command line
 labelme
 ```